YXblank/cluster/README.md

    1.Execute mapping
 =======
-If you have any other mapping method, it's ok RTAB-Map's ROS package.
+If you have any other mapping method, it's ok to run your own slam

-For more information, demos and tutorials about this package, visit [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) page on ROS wiki.

-For the RTAB-Map libraries and standalone application, visit [RTAB-Map's home page](http://introlab.github.io/rtabmap) or [RTAB-Map's wiki](https://github.com/rtabmap).

-RTAB-Map is released as binaries in the ROS distribution.

 ```bash
 sudo apt install ros-$ROS_DISTRO-rtabmap-ros